lachesis/scallion/README.md

 Multipattern Hashing
 --------------------
 Scallion supports finding one or more of multiple patterns through a primitive regex syntax.
 Only character classes (ex. `[abcd]`) are supported.
 The `.` character represents any character.
 Onion addresses are always 16 characters long and GPG fingerprints are always 40 characters.
 You can find a suffix by putting `$` at the end of the match (ex. `DEAD$`).
 Finally, the pipe syntax (ex. `pattern1|pattern2`) can be used to find multiple patterns.
-Searching for multible patterns (within reason) will NOT produce a significant decrease in speed.
+Searching for multiple patterns (within reason) will NOT produce a significant decrease in speed.
 Many regexps will produce a single pattern on the GPU and result in no speed reduction.

 Some use cases with examples:
 - Generate a prefix followed by a number for better readability: